Fix a bug where a trace of all zeros would raise an error.

 [Developers] Each method for calculating error in MCMC has been moved into a module for that method in an

 error_functionssubpackage.
 One top level function from each module should be imported into the

 lnprob.
 Developers should then just customize

-- [Developers] Significant internal docs improvements: all non-trival functions have complete docstrings.
+[Developers] Significant internal docs improvements: all non-trivial functions have complete docstrings.

 dataplotfor isothermal sections and T-x phase diagrams